 - A converter station at Soldiers Pond to convert the dc power back into ac power for distribution on the island’s electricity grid.

-- Electrodes, or grounding systems, at L’Anse au Diable (on the Labrador side of the Strait of Belle Isle) and at Dowden’s Point (in Conception Bay, Newfoundland).
+- Grounding systems, at L’Anse au Diable (on the Labrador side of the Strait of Belle Isle) and at Dowden’s Point (in Conception Bay, Newfoundland).

 Detailed descriptions of each of these components are available in the Labrador-Island Link Environmental Impact Statement, Plain Language Summary.